 - Médano Beach: This popular beach is known for its calm waters, making it an ideal spot for swimming and water sports.
 Medano Beach also offers excellent facilities, including bars, restaurants, and restrooms.

 - Chileno Beach: Located near the hotel and resort area, Chileno Beach is a public beach with amenities such as palapas, restrooms, and lifeguards.
 It is a popular spot for snorkeling and enjoying crystal-clear waters.

 - Palmilla Beach: Situated in San Jose del Cabo, Palmilla Beach offers a more tranquil experience away from the hustle and bustle of Cabo San Lucas.
 Although there are no restaurants on-site, palapas are available for rent, and visitors can pack a picnic to enjoy on the beach.

 By choosing to visit a Blue Flag beach in Los Cabos, you can be confident that the beach meets the high standards set by the Foundation for Environmental Education, ensuring a safe and enjoyable experience for all.
 For more information on the Blue Flag program and to find other Blue Flag beaches worldwide, visit the FEE’s website 1.

 - [Foundation for Environmental Education. (n.d.).
 Blue Flag.
 Retrieved from Blue Flag Global]

 Dive In and Enjoy!

-Whether you’re looking for the holiday resort experience at Medano Beach, more authentic experience at Palmilla Beach, or the best of both worlds at Chileno Beach, there really is something for everyone.
+Whether you’re looking for the holiday resort experience at Medano Beach, a more authentic experience at Palmilla Beach, or the best of both worlds at Chileno Beach, there is something for everyone.